Consent Page

 .

-Other attributes can be specified using inputs (e.g. text type) and do not require any duplicated hidden input alongside them.
-Their name must start with the keyword property_text
+Other attributes can use text inputs and don't need duplicated hidden inputs.
+Their names must start with property_text

 <label>